 "The house always wins, Spock.
 Don't you know anything by now?
 And you're the goddamned house.
 I just hope losing doesn't bankrupt me."
 She turned and walked away, and as he watched she stood straighter, steeling her shoulders, walking with a slow confidence, putting on a show for the people around her.

-She might think she wasn't sure what she was going to do, but he knew better.
+She might think she was not sure what she was going to do, but he knew better.
 It might, in fact, be what drew him to her, what made the idea of adding her to his dynamic with Jim tolerable.

 Or more than tolerable.
 Desirable, even.